Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Evaluation of CARE via User Studies

 \subsubsection{Procedure and Method}

-For each user study session, a participant (peer counselor) first selects a chat category between \emph{anxiety} and \emph{relationship stress} based on their own familiarity and comfort.
+For each user study session, based on their familiarity and comfort, a participant (peer counselor) first selects a chat category between \emph{anxiety} and \emph{relationship stress} (the two most frequent topics on 7Cups \cite{wang2023metrics}).
 The participant then tests the system by interacting with a researcher who acts as a support seeker.
 Both of the systems mimic the chat interface of 7 Cups as described in Section \ref{simulating_7cups}.
 The order of the chats is randomly assigned using a computer randomizer: one with \texttt{CARE}, and the other without \texttt{CARE}.